 Decisions That Affect Health Insurance Cost

 There’s not much you can do to change the factors that raise your premiums.
-But one thing you can do is figure out which metal plan in the ACA marketplace works best for you, says Casey.
+But one thing you can do is determine which metal plan in the ACA marketplace works best for you.
 Each metal represents how you and your insurance company will share insurance costs—though all of these plans cover preventive services at no additional cost to you.

 Here’s a quick look: